conversationai/perspectiveapi/api_reference.md

   }
 }
 ```

-The response contains the "TOXICITY" and "UNSUBSTANTIAL" model scores.
-Each
-attribute has a single overall `summaryScore` as well as two `spanScores`.
+The response contains the `TOXICITY` and `UNSUBSTANTIAL` model scores.
+Each attribute has a single overall `summaryScore` as well as two `spanScores`.

-Both models return the same spans in this case: the span `[0, 31)` (corresponding
-to "What kind of idiot name is foo?") and the span `[32, 56)` (corresponding to
-"Sorry, I like your name.").
-Models may not always return the same spans,
+Both models return the same spans in this case: the span `[0,31)` (corresponding to "What kind of idiot name is foo?") and the span `[32,56)` (corresponding to "Sorry, I like your name.").
+However, models may not always return the same spans.
-however.

 ```json
 // Response